Sebastvin/summedia/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Sebastvin/summedia)](https://github.com/Sebastvin/summedia/issues)

-# Using SumMedia in a News Web Application
+# SumMedia in a News Web package

-The SumMedia library is a powerful Python tool used for extracting and parsing newspaper articles.
+The SumMedia is a powerful Python tool used for extracting and parsing newspaper articles.
 It simplifies the process of web scraping, article downloading and working with openai API.
 The plugin enables various functionalities related to news content personalization and categorization.
 Here's an overview of its key features and functionalities:

 ## Table of Contents
 1. [Article Extraction](#article-extraction)